pingcap/docs-cn/v2.1/reference/sql/functions-and-operators/date-and-time-functions.md

 # Date and Time Functions

 The usage of date and time functions is similar to MySQL.
-For more information, see [here](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-types.html).
+For more information, see [Date and Time Types](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-types.html).

 **Date/Time functions**